KingsMentor/MobileVisionBarcodeScanner/README.md

 #### Extras

-* To scanned a bitmap,
+* To scan a bitmap,

 ```java
 BarcodeBitmapScanner.scanBitmap(this, bitmap, Barcode.ALL_FORMATS, this);